Clinical Research Office. A partnership between Sheffield Teaching Hospitals NHS Foundation Trust and the University of Sheffield

 For further information visit: https://www.ecmcnetwork.org.uk/sheffield

-The Yorkshire and Humber Academic Health Science Network is one of 15 innovative health networks set up to create and harness a strong, purposeful partnership between patients, health services, industry, and academia to achieve a significant improvement in the health and wealth of the population.
+Health Innovation Yorkshire and Humber is one of 15 organisations that acts as the innovation arm of the NHS.
+They were set up to create and harness a strong, purposeful partnership between patients, health services, industry, and academia to achieve a significant improvement in the health and wealth of the population.

 Medipex